-My children, stirred from heat induced drowsiness, instinctively waded into the water and with the plentiful creek stones, began building dams above crystal pools, and grottos amidst crenelated castles.
-Smooth round, flattened, and egg-shaped stones which had spent eons being shaped under the sylvan hand of snow melt dripping from mountain peaks and ledges and coalescing among the springs and ravines above our mountainside home.
-Noisy freshets, carrying a sweet unforced joy, gained momentum tumbled down the mountain unrestrained and were unleashed in our back yard.
+Stirred from heat induced drowsiness, they instinctively waded into the water and with the plentiful creek stones, began building dams and crenelated castles above crystal pools and grottos.
+Smooth, round, flattened, or egg-shaped stones molded for eons under the sylvan hand of snow-melt dripping from mountain peaks and ledges.
+Hidden springs and freshets gaining momentum, carving gullies and ravines above our mountainside home until their water was unleashed into our back yard.
 But unleashed from where exactly?
 Where had it been imprisoned?
 Why did it hide until this rapturous moment when it burst forth at our doorstep?

-We barely questioned the source for being absorbed by all the avenues of play and delight that having our own enchanted stream presented.
-And we were enchanted: by the sound of water on stone, by the slick squish of mud between our toes, and the bracing baptism of muddy feet in the ankle-deep freezing water.
-Imaginations were suddenly awakened to dreams unfettered on what had seemed a dead end day.
+We barely questioned the source of the water for being absorbed by all the avenues of play and delight that having our own enchanted stream presented.
+Rare treasures, the mystical sound of water rolling over stone, the occult squish of slick mud between our toes, and the bewitching baptism of grimy feet in the ankle-deep freezing water.
+Our imaginations were suddenly awakened to dreams unfettered on what had seemed a dead end day.

-It was a brief flash of enigmatic fun.
-As small as our postage stamp yard but as large, and splendid as the snow-capped peaks above us.
-When the water abruptly stopped flowing, the tragedy was so poignant we just shrugged it off so as not to feel the loss.
+Eventually, the water abruptly stopped flowing in our creek.
+A tragedy so poignant we quickly shrugged it off to blunt the pain of loss.
 We were between permanent homes and couldn’t absorb another drop of sadness.
+“Oh, well.
+It was great while it lasted.”
+And truly it was more precious for having been a brief enchantment.
 Later, I reflected on the joy of those few days and marked them as important, a shimmering family memory.
-Reflecting back is useful, but there is a skill less common and deeply quenching to our rushed souls: slowing down this moment and sensing its iridescence, savoring the rush of joy from common occurrences that are a wild privilege in our neatly channeled lives.
+Reflecting back is useful, but there is something more deeply quenching to our rushed souls: slowing down to notice the iridescence and the rush of joy from seemingly common occurrences that can be wild delights in our neatly channeled lives.

 Too often I have been missing from some of the most important moments of my life.
-Much later, they reappear to remind me that there is extraordinary magic that unexpectedly comes not from grand events or spectacularly rendered achievement, but from gleams that can be lost in the blink of an eye.
-A more attuned mind might immediately see such moments shine in faceted brilliance.
-A testament to the of the sorcery of small things.
+Caught up in anxious ruminating, I missed much of the glory of those moments.
+At last, fortuitously getting a proverbial two by four to the head, I see that life is full of extraordinary veiled magic which can only be perceived as it happens.
+Enchantment, not from grand events or spectacularly rendered achievement, but from gleaming instants that can be lost in the blink of an eye.
+Sharp attention to the present reveals the sorcery of small things.